shunfei/cronsun/README.md

 ## Purpose

-The goal of this project is to make more easily to manage jobs on lots of machines and make jobs more availabe.
+The goal of this project is to make it much easier to manage jobs on lots of machines and provides high availability.
-`cronsun` and [Azkaban](https://azkaban.github.io/), [Chronos](https://mesos.github.io/chronos/), [Airflow](https://airflow.incubator.apache.org/)  are different.
+`cronsun` is different from [Azkaban](https://azkaban.github.io/), [Chronos](https://mesos.github.io/chronos/), [Airflow](https://airflow.incubator.apache.org/).

 ## Features